Graham W. Jackson Sr.: World War II and association with Franklin Roosevelt

 Jackson became a personal friend of Eleanor and President Franklin D. Roosevelt, and had played command performances in Washington numerous times.
 He was present in Warm Springs, Georgia, when Franklin Roosevelt died on April 12, 1945.
-The two had been collaborating at the Little White House on a version of Dvorak's "Goin' Home" the day before.
+The two had been collaborating at the Little White House on a version of Dvořák's "Goin' Home" the day before.

 Ed Clark, a Life magazine photographer, captured a photo of a tearful Jackson, accordion in hand, playing "Goin' Home" as Roosevelt's funeral train left Warm Springs.
 He later recalled, "The photographer stumbled over my foot and looked up.
 He saw my face and saw those tears coming down my cheek, and he just reached around on his shoulder and got one of his cameras and - blip - and thought no more of it."

 Jackson served in the Navy from 1942 to 1945.
 Eventually he received six honorary citations for his war bond fundraising, which helped yield more than $3,000,000 in sales, and recruiting for the Navy.

 Musical career

 As his musical fame increased, Jackson became known as "The Ambassador of Good Will".
 He was named Official Musician of the State of Georgia by Governor Jimmy Carter on November 30, 1971.
 He appeared on Ed Sullivan's Toast of the Town and Dave Garroway's Today Show, and also formed the Graham Jackson Choir which toured extensively and recorded an album for Westminster Records (WP 6048: Spirituals: Graham Jackson Choir).
 He appeared with numerous entertainment personalities, including Vladimir Horowitz, Joseph Szigeti, and Deems Taylor.
-Jackson often made guest appearances at the mammoth 4/42 Moller organ in Atlanta's Fox Theatre and also recorded a second album for Westminster Records of solo theatre organ played on the Byrd Theatre's Wurlitzer in Richmond, Virginia.
+Jackson often made guest appearances at the mammoth 4-manual M.P.
+Möller organ in Atlanta's Fox Theatre and also recorded a second album for Westminster Records of solo theatre organ played on the Byrd Theatre's Wurlitzer in Richmond, Virginia.
 (WP 6084: Solid Jackson).
 In later years, Jackson entertained with a combo and as a solo Hammond artist at Atlanta's Johnny Reb's Restaurant and Pittypat's Porch, where he often featured his own musical compilation, The Battle of Atlanta.
 Jackson's musical career—especially as a theatre organist—is linked to a rather small and select company of other African American musicians who practiced that specialized art such as Bob Wyatt, Fats Waller, and Jimmy Paulin.
 In 1985, he was inducted posthumously into the Georgia Music Hall of Fame.

 In 1960, Life magazine published an article on Jackson's musical career.

 Personal life

 Jackson was married to Helen Balton and had two sons, Graham W. Jackson Jr., born October 25, 1954, and Gerald Wayne Jackson, born March 13, 1958.
-He also had a daughter from a previous relationship with Charlotte Pearl Turner-Jones, Mary Louise Jones, born August 22, 1925.
 He built a home in Atlanta which was modelled on Roosevelt's Little White House in Warm Springs.

 He died at the age of 79 after suffering a stroke.